uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 | Some of the issues seem to duplicate, why? |
 | --- |
-| Some of the checks that we have in place do
+| Some of the checks that we have in place do overlap with other issues.
+Missing and nulls, for example, can run afoul of multiple NTIA rules.

 | What if I only want to have _some_ of the files to check? |
 | --- |